supertokens/supertokens-website/README.md

 supertokens.init({
     apiDomain: "<URL to your auth backend>"
 });
+// To be called at least once before any http request is made to any of your APIs that require authentication.
 // Now your app will maintain secure SuperTokens sessions for your users
 ```

 2. Make sure your backend has the needed auth functionalities
 > You can use one of the SuperTokens backend SDKs for this.
 > Backend SDKs are available for